CuddycomIndustries/TransportHTTP/README.md

 Finally the `Payload` section define where the Faction Message payload will be located within the content, supported locations are `Cookie`, `Header`, or `Body`.
 In the case of `Body` the variable defined must match the variable defined in the HTML or Javascript content in the `URL` section.

 ### Client Customization
-The design and configuration of the Client Profile is the same as the Server Customization, execpt these settings control how the Marauder Http Transport module behaves for all request's and where the Server should look for client side payload content.
+The design and configuration of the Client Profile is exactly the same as the Server Customization, execpt these settings control how the Marauder transport module behaves for all request's and where the Server should look for client side payload content.
 This configuration is seralized and injected into Marauder when the Http Transport module is selected during Payload creation.